Havold/METAN-social-network/README.md

 # 🌐 METAN - The Social NetWork App
 ## 💻 About METAN
 __METAN__ is a photo-sharing app; it's a community where you can express yourself freely, explore content from around the world, and connect with others who share your interests.
 Whether you’re posting a photo, sharing a story, or discovering new content, METAN provides a seamless and engaging user experience.
+This project is developed using C# and WinForms.
 ## 🌟 Features
 - Login, register and retrieve user password (send new password email to registered user's gmail address).
 - Change avatar and the bio.